amstee/EasyCut/services/README.md

 This service allow easy cut services or any other third party to validate a easy cut user connection and permissions.

-It exposes four different endpoints :
+It exposes five different endpoints :

 * Server status : `GET /auth/status`
 * Check token validity : `GET /auth/token`
-* Check User Permissions : `POST /auth/secured/permissions`
+* Check User Permissions : `POST /auth/secure/permissions`
-* Check user groups : `POST /auth/secured/groups`
+* Check user groups : `POST /auth/secure/groups`
+* Extract info from token : `GET /auth/secure/extract`

 To see more details about these endpoints check the [Auth service](auth/README.md)